Democrats Control the House vs. Republicans Control the Senate,

 The 116th Congress Begins

 What it Means for your Organization

-The fee for this course is $610.00.
-It includes materials on congress, morning and afternoon snacks, and instruction.
-Participants may register either with a credit card or an SF-182 at www.woodsinstitute.com
+The fee for this webinar for each participant is $265.00.
+It includes a copy of the PowerPoint slides that are tailored to Alaska.
+Participants may register either with a VISA or MASTERCARD or an SF-182 at www.woodsinstitute.com

 Dr. Patricia D. Woods, president and founder of Woods Institute of Washington, DC, is the chief instructor.
 She has taught courses on Congress in Washington and for federal agency field staff from the U.S. Forest Service, the National Park Service, the Bureau of Land Management, the Bureau of Indian Affairs, the U.S. Fish and Wildlife Service, the Environmental Protection Agency and the Naval Air Community.
 She has taught similar classes for federal and state agencies and American citizens across the country.